 Where Your Story Can Intersect With Mine

-Recently I put together something pretty special called the Wealthy Metabolism eCourse, because I don’t want a single person to go through the trial, error, research, and misery that I experienced on my journey.
+I put together something pretty special called the Metabolism FastTrack eCourse because I don’t want a single person to go through the trial, error, research, and misery that I experienced on my journey.

-It’s a 5-week eCourse (a combination of education and testing) where you’ll get all my best methods to understand your body, your personal barriers, and blind spots so you can help it change.
+It’s a 6-week eCourse (a combination of education and testing) where you’ll get all my best methods to understand your body, your personal barriers, and blind spots so you can help it change.
 Because real change only happens when you understand the why behind what you're doing, as that knowledge empowers you to change your habits.

 ...all my favorite tools and strategies for getting results